Homeism/-pkmn-chonk/README.md

 - Key Agreement with Curve25519 (No support for P521, P384, or P256)
 - Encryption with AES-GCM (No support for ChaChaPoly)

-If you need additional operations, ha
+If you need additional operations, have a look at [OpenCrypto](https://github.com/vapor/